B.A., University of the South

 LL.M., University of Washington

 Laurie Fowler retired from the University of Georgia on June 1, 2020.
 She led students at UGA in interdisciplinary projects connecting law and the environment.
-She first joined Georgia Law as an adjunct professor in 1991 and served as a UGA public service associate, teaching both in the law school and in the Institute of Ecology.
+She first joined the School of Law as an adjunct professor in 1991 and served as a UGA public service associate, teaching both in the law school and in the Institute of Ecology.
 Fowler was also a member of the faculty of UGA's Environmental Ethics Certificate Program.
+Her titles at the time of her retirement included: Environmental Practicum Director, UGA River Basin Center Director for Policy, and Odum School of Ecology Director of Public Service and Outreach.